LibAtem/LibAtem.XmlState/README.md

 ### License

-LibAtem.XmlState is distributed under the GNU Lesser General Public License LGPLv3 or higher, see the file LICENSE.md for details.
+LibAtem.XmlState is distributed under the GNU Lesser General Public License LGPLv3 or higher, see the file LICENSE for details.